ninoseki/mitaka/README.md

 ## Common Questions

-- Q. The context menu is not showing.
+- Q. The context menu is not being shown.
   - A. Sometimes it takes time to show the context menu in Chrome.
 Please wait for a second after selecting.
 Then the context menu will show.

 ## Alternatives or Similar Tools